 Flooding is one of the region’s best understood natural hazards.
 Local rivers are prone to flooding, especially when heavy rain coincides with a big tide.
 Flood areas are currently identified in the Nelson Resource Management Plan (NRMP), using information that was current at the time the plan was developed in the 1990s.

-In 2013, Council consulted with owners of land subject to potential flooding of the Matai River.
+In 2013, Council consulted with owners of land subject to potential food events from the Matai River.
 At this time interim statements were placed on property files noting the flood hazard potential.

 Since then, Council has continued to work on better defining the potential for flood hazard across the region and now has models for all the major catchments, which includes: Orphanage, Orchard, Jenkins/Arapiki/Poorman Valley, Maitai/Brook/York, Oldham, Wakapuaka/Hillwood and Wakapuaka / Whangamoa.
 These models predict where flooding is likely to occur now, and in various scenarios out to the year 2100.